authlib/otpauth/docs/recipes.rst

     htop.verify(code, 4)  # True
     htop.verify(code, 6)  # False

-.. tip:: TOTP is based on HOTP, most of the time you would use HOTP.
+.. tip:: TOTP is based on HOTP, most of the time you would use TOTP.

 Use ``base32`` Secret
 ---------------------